dimabarbul/wiremock-openapi-validation-extension/BUILDING.md

 ## Create Docker Images

+Docker images will have tags based on project version.
+For example, for version x.y.z images will have following tags:

+- for version ending with `-SNAPSHOT`:
+  - x.y.z-snapshot
+  - x.y.z-snapshot-alpine
+- for version not ending with `-SNAPSHOT`:
+  - x.y.z
+  - x.y
+  - latest
+  - x.y.z-alpine
+  - x.y-alpine
+  - alpine

 To build docker images there are 2 options: after generating jar file run `build-images.sh` or run Maven phase `verify`:

 ```bash